phn/pytpm/doc/intro.rst

 PyTPM can be used to convert *positions and velocities* in a given astronomical coordinate system into another.
-Examples of doing this are in the ``examples`` folder of the source code.
+Examples of doing this are in the ``examples`` folder.
 You should read the TPM manual before attempting to use these advanced features.

 For the most common coordinate conversion, i.e., converting two angles in one system into those in another system, a convenience function is